gonicus/clacks/doc/plugins/dbus/libinst.rst

-libinst
+Libinst
 =======

-Please consult the :ref:`Plugin documentation <libinst:libinst>` for more details.
+Please consult the `Plugin documentation <http://oss.gonicus.de/docs/libinst>`_ for more details.